 7. Updated your FSA or HSA contributions

 Changes to your Flexible Spending Account (FSA) or Health Savings Account (HSA) contributions can also affect your taxes.
-For instance, if you didn’t use all your FSA funds, that remaining money might be considered taxable.
-Similarly, you might miss potential tax savings if you didn’t max out your HSA contributions.
+Both offer great tax benefits when used correctly.
+If you didn’t spend all your FSA funds, the leftover amount might be taxable.
+Similarly, not maxing out your HSA contributions could mean you missed out on some tax savings.

 8. Significant changes in your life